mcbobby69/EAC-Emulator/README.md

 security updates added

 - working for Battleye And EasyAntiCheat
-- emulates Integrity checks allowing you to connect with CreateThread
+- emulates Integrity checks ( allowing you to connect to servers without having eac running )
+- fully stops EAC Heartbeat
 - fully disables anti-cheat service from running ( spoofs server packets to allow connection to game servers even though anti-cheat is not running on the system )

 full bypass EAC + Battleye